ZoliEngineer/ChatWall/readme.txt

 	-- Replace Memory<?>Storage with concurrent implementations (ConcurrentHasMap, or some non-blocking hash-map implementation if performance matters)
 	-- With proper threadsafe Storage implementation, the application is threadsafe, as all other classes are stateless
 - Implement proper exit logic
+- Add new time units to ChatLineFormatter (hours, days, etc...)